pearcej/cppds/_sources/SearchHash/ProgrammingExercises.rst

 Programming Exercises
 ---------------------

 #.
+Set up a random experiment to test the difference between a
+   sequential search and a binary search on a list of integers.

+#.
+Use the binary search functions given in the text (recursive and
+   iterative).
+Generate a random, ordered list of integers and do a benchmark analysis for each one.
+What are your results?
+Can you explain them?

+#.
+Implement the binary search using recursion without the slice
+   operator.
+Recall that you will need to pass the list along with the starting and ending index values for the sublist.
+Generate a random, ordered list of integers and do a benchmark analysis.

+#.
+Overload the ``cout`` operator (<<) for the hash table Map ADT
+   implementation.

+#.
+Overload the ``cin`` operator (>>) for the hash table Map
+   ADT implementation.

+#.
+How can you delete items from a hash table that uses chaining for
+   collision resolution?
+How about if open addressing is used?
+What are the special circumstances that must be handled?
+Implement the ``del`` (~) operator for the ``HashTable`` class.

+#.
+In the hash table map implementation, the hash table size was chosen
+   to be 101.
+If the table gets full, this needs to be increased.
+   Re-implement the ``put`` method so that the table will automatically resize itself when the loading factor reaches a predetermined value (you can decide the value based on your assessment of load versus performance).

+#.
+Implement quadratic probing as a rehash technique.

+#.
 Using a random number generator, create a list of 500 integers.
    Perform a benchmark analysis using some of the sorting algorithms from this chapter.
 What is the difference in execution speed?